Morgan Andrews: Boston Breakers, 2017

-Reign FC, 2018–present
+Reign FC, 2018–2020

 After the Breakers ceased operations just prior to the 2018 season, Reign FC selected Andrews as their second pick (eleventh overall) in the 2018 NWSL Dispersal Draft on January 30, 2018.
 She made her debut for the club during its first game of the 2018 season — a 2–1 win over the Washington Spirit on March 24.
 Andrews made 16 appearances for the Reign in 2018.

 She re–signed with the club prior to the 2019 NWSL season.
 On May 18, 2019, during a match against Sky Blue FC, Andrews played the final three minutes in goal following an injury to goalkeeper Michelle Betos.

 In 2019, Andrews signed for Australian W-League club Perth Glory for the 2019–20 season.

 International career

 Andrews has represented the United States on multiple youth national teams, starting on the under-14 team and including the under-15, under-17, under-20 and under-23 national teams.
 Andrews was called into training camp for the under-23 national team in October 2011 at the age of 16.

 Andrews captained the under-17 national team at the 2012 CONCACAF Women's U-17 Championship in Guatemala and helped the team qualify for the 2012 FIFA U-17 Women's World Cup.

 Andrews competed with the under-20 national team and won the 2014 CONCACAF Women's U-20 Championship in the Cayman Islands.
 She played in all five matches and started three times.
 Her assists in all three of the team's group-stage wins helped lift the team to the eventual championship title.
 She competed at the 2013 Twelve Nations Tournament in La Manga Club, Spain, and started in all three matches.
 In August 2016, Top Drawer Soccer ranked her the fourth-best midfielder in the youth national team system.

 On August 23, 2018, she was named to the United States U-23 team for the 2018 Nordic tournament.